ashyu0216/ML-ICU/outline.md

     model (the key theoretical property that separates this from naive "adjust with ML and read off the coefficient" approaches).
-  - Cross-fitting: split data into K folds, estimate nuisance functions on K-1 folds, evaluate the score on the held-out fold, rotate — avoids overfitting bias from using the same data to fit nuisances and estimate the effect.
+  - Cross-fitting: split data into K folds, estimate nuisance functions on K-1 folds, evaluate the score on the held-out fold, rotate —> avoids overfitting bias from using the same data to fit nuisances and estimate the effect.
-- **Identification assumption**: state unconfoundedness (no unmeasured confounders given X) and overlap (positive probability of treatment at every X) explicitly as assumptions, not facts — this is observational data.
+- **Identification assumption**: state unconfoundedness (no unmeasured confounders given X) and overlap (positive probability of treatment at every X) explicitly as assumptions, not facts.
+This is observational data.

 ## 2. Simulation Validation